 Chef Dom Hammond’s Culinary Journey Of Self-Discovery

 Tanaman Restaurant will also move from three to five days of operations, and with the launch of the new menu to seven days.
-Rainy season is approaching too, which means sourcing ingredients will become unpredictable (vegetables can get moldy easily or suffer from pest damage at that time of year) so the menu will need to be dynamic, changing constantly based on what’s available.
+The rainy season is approaching too, which means sourcing ingredients will become unpredictable (vegetables can get moldy easily or suffer from pest damage at that time of year) so the menu will need to be dynamic, changing constantly based on what’s available making it one of the unique and best places to eat in Saigon.

 Dominique, bright-eyed and cherub-faced, doesn’t look unduly stressed.
 But, then, Bali is not a place to get unduly stressed about anything.
 In fact, that was the reason she came here in the first place – on the kind of journey of self-discovery the Indonesian island has practically trademarked.
 Plus it’s only three hours from Australia, a fraction of the time it takes to reach Ibiza.